nncsang/Hadoop-Cube-MRCube/README.md

 Data
 ======
  - http://stat-computing.org/dataexpo/2009/the-data.html: data from 1987
- - Size after uncompressing:  127.2MB
+ - Uncompressed size:  127.2MB
- - Num of records: 1 311 827
+ - Number of records: 1 311 827
- - Fields interested: Month, FlightNum, Des, Distance (4 fields in total)
+ - Fields interested: Month, FlightNum (Flight number), Des (Destination), Distance (4 fields in total)

 Summary
 ======
  - Cube computation over massive datasets is critical for many important analyses done in the real world
- - **Algebraic measures** (i.e *SUM*) are easy to parallel.
-On the other hand, **holistic measures** (i.e *REACH, TOP-K*) is non-trivial.
+ - **Algebraic measures** (e.g. *SUM*) are easy to parallel.
+On the other hand, **holistic measures** (e.g. *REACH, TOP-K*) is non-trivial.
- - In the paper, the authors identified an important subset of holistic measures and introduce MR-Cube algorithm for efficient cube computation on these measures.
+ - In the paper, the authors identified an important subset of holistic measures and introduced MR-Cube algorithm for efficient cube computation on these measures.

 Data cube analysis
 ======
 Consider a warehouse: **(city, state, country, day, month, year, sales)** in which:
 - *(city, state, country)*: location dimension
 - *(day, month, year)*: temporal dimension
-Cube analysis computes aggregate measures (e.g *sales*) over all possible groups defined by the two dimesions.
+Cube analysis computes aggregate measures (e.g. *sales*) over all possible groups defined by the two dimensions.

 There are two main limitations in the existing techniques:
 - They designed for a **single machine** or **clusters with small number of nodes**.
-With the growing of data (terabytes accumalted per day), it is **difficult** to **process** data with that infrastructure.
+With the growing of data (terabytes accumulated per day), it is **difficult** to **process** data with that infrastructure.
 - Many of them **takes advantage** of the measure being **algebraic**.

 How to **efficiently extend** cube analysis for **holistic measures** in **Map Reduce paradigm**?
 Existing problems:
-- *Effective distribute data*: avoid overhemlmed for any single machine --> address by **identifying the partially algebraic measures** and **value partition mechanism**.
+- *Effective distribute data*: avoid overwhelmed for any single machine --> addressed by **identifying the partially algebraic measures** and **value partition mechanism**.
-- *Effective distribute computation*: good balance between the amount of intermediate data being produced and the pruning unnessary data --> adress by **batch areas**
+- *Effective distributing computation*: good balance between the amount of intermediate data being produced and the pruning unnecessary data --> addressed by **batch areas**

 Definitions
 ======